Reloaded-Project/Reloaded-III/docs/Server/Storage/Locations.md

 ### Portable Install

-!!! info "About Portable Installs"

-    Some users will (very strongly) insist that they want to run Reloaded3 in a 'portable' way.

-    Sometimes it's personal preference, sometimes it's a more niche use case like running a modded game on a USB stick.

 !!! warning "Portable Use is Discouraged"

     Unless the game you're modding is itself portable, i.e. on a USB stick,